kptdev/kpt/site/book/04-using-functions/01-declarative-function-execution.md

          app: wordpress
 ```

-When you invoke the render command, the `mysql` package is hydrated first, and `set-annotations`
+When you invoke the render command, the `mysql` package is rendered first, and `set-annotations`
 function is invoked only on the resources from `mysql` package.
 Then, `set-label`
 function is invoked on all the resources in the directory tree of `wordpress` package.